 This particular Corne PCB variant includes footprints for Kailh MX Hotswap Sockets and must be used with Cherry MX compatible switches.

-Kit - Kits must be assembled in order to be used.
+Kits must be soldered in order to be used.
 There is no option for the kits to come assembled.
 The following components are included with each kit.
 Please refer to this build guide for information on how to assemble.

 |42||Surface Mount Diodes|